McKnight, Allen

 After his Scottish Cup success, Allen joined West Ham United where he made 23 league appearances during 1988/89.
 Slipping back into the reserves the following season, Allen was later released and played for a succession of clubs including Airdrieonians, Stockport County, Rotherham United and Walsall ahead of a longer stay with South China in Hong Kong.

-Remaining at St James’ Park for the remainder of the season, Allen featured in ten league games before settling in the Essex area to work as a timber merchant and play for Collier Row, Romford and the later Collier Row/Romford merged club.
+Making his final appearance at the end of the season against Burnley, which proved to be City's last match in the third-tier for fourteen years, Allen settled in the Essex area to work as a timber merchant and play for Collier Row, Romford and the later Collier Row/Romford merged club.

 Appearances